-Goyert et al. (2018) analyzed the population dynamics of five species of marine birds (black-legged kittiwake [Rissa tridactyla], red-legged kittiwake [Rissa brevirostris], common murre [Uria aalge], thick-billed murre [Uria lomvia], and tufted puffin [Fratercula cirrhata]), and found that some species may be more sensitive to environmental changes.
+Specific to birds in the Alaska area, Goyert et al. (2018), analyzed the population dynamics of five species of marine birds (black-legged kittiwake [Rissa tridactyla], red-legged kittiwake), common murre, thick-legged murre [Uria lomvia], and tufted puffin [Fratercula cirrhata]), and predicted that some species may be more sensitive to environmental changes (Goyert et al., 2018).
 For example, kittiwake species showed the greatest sensitivity to decreases in zooplankton (e.g., krill) and changes in sea surface temperature, while murre species appear to be more resilient, with carrying capacity increasing in waters surrounding Alaska in response to sea surface temperature increases.

-Smith et al. (2019) used recently made available climate models for the Bering Sea and Aleutian Arc to assess vulnerability of marine birds to changing climate variables considered in their analysis.
-Analyzing seasonal and annual spatial projections from three climate models for two physical climate variables (seawater temperature and sea ice) and three forage variables (large copepods, euphausiids, and benthic infauna), and comparing projected conditions from a recent time period (2003-2012) to a future time period (2030-2039), Smith et al. (2019) focused on core areas within areas designated as Important Bird Areas.
-Based on their analysis, fulmars, gulls, and auklets were affected by zooplankton declines, with the model predicting steeper declines, especially along the outer shelf and Aleutian Islands.
+Smith et al. (2019) used recently made available climate models for the Bering Sea and Aleutian Arc to assess vulnerability of marine birds to changes in a suite of climate variables.
+Analyzing seasonal and annual spatial projections from three climate models for two physical climate variables (seawater temperature and sea ice concentration) and three forage variables (biomass of large copepods, euphausiids, and benthic infauna), and comparing projected conditions from a recent time period (2003-2012) to a future time period (2030-2039), Smith et al. (2019) focused on core regions within areas designated as Important Bird Areas.
+Based on their analysis, fulmars, gulls, and auklets were affected by zooplankton declines, with the model predicting steeper declines, along the outer shelf and Aleutian Islands.
 Benthic biomass declines affected eiders along the inner shelf, and large copepod decline was significant for storm-petrels and auklets in the western Aleutians.

-Recently reported bird die-offs are also notable for the description of the existing conditions in the TMAA and surrounding regions.
-For example, seabird mortality events in the Bering Sea and Gulf of Alaska appear to be due to starvation (Jones et al., 2019; Walsh et al., 2018).
-Thompson et al. (2019) analyzed size and condition of forage fish and determined that size and condition were negatively correlated to increasing sea surface temperatures and periodic Pacific Decadal Oscillation.
+Recently reported bird die-offs are also notable for the description of the existing conditions in the GOA Study Area and surrounding regions.
+For example, seabird mortality events in the Bering Sea and GOA appear to be due to starvation (Jones et al., 2019; Walsh et al., 2018).
+Thompson et al. (2019) analyzed both of forage fish and determined that size and condition were negatively correlated to increasing sea surface temperatures and periodic Pacific Decadal Oscillation, described as Pacific climate variability that includes a longer period of extreme temperatures, either being warm or cool in the interior North Pacific and cool or warm along the Pacific Coast (National Oceanic and Atmospheric Administration, 2021).
 Establishing that the condition of capelin and sand lance was among the lowest of their sample size, coinciding with fish die-offs in 2015-2016, the authors speculated that poor forage fish condition and the relatively small size of forage fish were responsible for marine bird die-offs.